-Many small and midsize manufacturing businesses think of shop floor operations as an internal-facing process.
-As a result, the tendency is to view their shop floor planning software as a tool to drive internal value ─ which it certainly is with the ability to control, monitor and measure shop floor efficiency.
+Many small and mid-size manufacturing businesses think of shop floor operations as an internal-facing process.
+As a result, the tendency is to view their shop floor planning software (SFES) as only a tool to drive internal value using its ability to control, monitor, and measure shop floor efficiency.

 The SFES mobile app gives managers real-time visibility into shop floor operations.
 You can see when a task begins and ends.
 If it was interrupted, you can see the cause.
 And when a worker completes a task, you will know how many items were made, how long it took, and how many, if any, were faulty.
 Rejected parts are automatically moved to the Materials Review Board (MRB) and a Quality Control order for inspection would be ordered.
 Then, you can do a disposition on the materials, decide whether to scrap it, work it, return it to the vendor, or accept it as is.

-With the SFES web application, which can be accessed anywhere, anytime using a smart device, plant floor managers have a real-time view of work in progress (WIP), and work center capacity.
-Production managers can check the status of an order in real time, or explore the downstream effect of changing the schedule to take care of a rush job.
-Here’s the point.
-The more visibility that businesses have into their manufacturing operations, the more transparency they can provide for their customers.
+SFES can be accessed anywhere, anytime using a smart device.
+Plant floor managers have a real-time view of work in progress (WIP) and work center capacity.
+Production managers can check the status of an order in real-time, or explore the downstream effect of changing the schedule to take care of a rush job.
+Here’s the point, the more visibility that businesses have into their manufacturing operations, the more transparency they can provide for their customers.

 Three Ways Shop Floor Execution Software Automates the Shop Floor and Supports Happy Customers

 1. Scheduling sets the pace for every moment on the shop floor.
-When you plan every activity in a sequential manner, capacity is utilized and production downtimes are reduced.
+When you plan every activity sequentially, capacity is utilized and production downtimes are reduced.

-Work in progress (WIP), historically a blind sight for manufacturers without ERP, is easy to monitor with real-time insight into production.
-Shop floor execution scheduling software tracks jobs that are not yet finished, providing insight into inventory usage and costs even for goods that require further work.
+Work in progress (WIP), historically blindsight for manufacturers without ERP, is easy to monitor with real-time insight into production.
+SFES tracks jobs that are not yet finished, providing insight into inventory usage and costs even for goods that require further work.

-The enduring value of shop floor scheduling is the ability to:
+The enduring value of shop floor scheduling software is the ability to: